A Place to Play and Exercise Together

 iGYM is an augmented reality system for inclusive play and exercise.

-The system is designed for school and community-based sport or recreation facilities seeking to provide novel and accessible ways for people with different levels of mobility to play and exercise together.
+It is designed for school and community-based sport or recreation facilities seeking to provide novel and accessible ways for people with motor disabilities and their non-disabled peers to play and exercise together.

 We are an interdisciplinary team of designers, engineers, and human-computer interaction researchers at the University of Michigan.